FrankFundel/DistillDIFT/README.md

     - DiffusionModel returns nested list of timesteps, layers and predicted points
 - DistributedDataParallel

-- Maybe remove converter and ConvertedDataset if no performance gain
 - Make code simpler and more beautiful
 - Try not loading onto GPU when cached
 - Try not resizing to image_size but to source_size and target_size when calculating correspondence

 - Make wrapper for Dataset instead
 - Zhang with batch mode
-- model_config.json with load_model() function
-- discription for argparse

 # Related Work
 1. Hedlin et al.: https://github.com/ubc-vision/LDM_correspondences